uo-green-lab/population-ecology-2016/homework/hw1/hw1.md

 	**Using R:**

 6. For five consecutive days, you measure the size of a growing population of nematodes as 100, 158, 315, 398, and 794 individuals.
-Plot the logarithm (base e) of population size vs.  time to estimate r.
+Plot the logarithm (base e) of population size vs.  time to estimate *r*.
 Show and annotate your code; embed your figure.
 Hint: `?lm` might be helpful.

-7. Simulate a population growing exponentially in continuous time for *r* = 0.25 and *N0* = 1.
+7. Simulate a population growing exponentially in continuous time for 100 time steps; *r* = 0.25 and *N0* = 1.
 Store the results of this simulation in a data frame.
 Repeat this for two additional values of *r*, of your choosing.
 Visualize the results of all three simulations on a single plot, coloring each line a different color.
-Add a legend so it’s clear which runs correspond to which values of r.
+Add a legend so it’s clear which runs correspond to which values of *r*.
 Show and annotate your code; embed your figure.
 Hint: check `?points` and `?legend`.